MickWest/sitrec/docs/LocalCustomSitches.md

 }
 ```

-However it's still showing the location and tracks from the old sitch.
+However, it's still showing the location and tracks from the old sitch.
 So we need to get the two ADS-B tracks we are interested in and add them to the folder:
 ![Contents-of-custom-kansas.jpg](docimages%2FContents-of-custom-kansas.jpg)

 Then we modify the local sitch: